Mali Morris

 Mali Morris RA (born 5 February 1945) is a British artist.
 She was born in north Wales, and studied at Newcastle University and the University of Reading.

-In 1970 she became a lecturer in extramural studies at Sunderland College of Art.
-1980 Morris was invited by the artist Stass Paraskos to be an artist-in-residence at the Cyprus College of Art in the village of Lempa on the island of Cyprus.
+In 1970 she became a lecturer in extramural studies at Sunderland College of Art, and in 1980 Morris was invited by the artist Stass Paraskos to be an artist-in-residence at the Cyprus College of Art in the village of Lempa on the island of Cyprus.
 Morris was elected as a Royal Academician in 2010.